usernamehw/vscode-todo-md/README.md

 - ❌ h (hide)
 - ❌ f/star (favorite/starred)
 - ❌ url/link
+- ❌ count (count Finish a task and re-enter it with a decreased count, so that you can easily keep track of items.)
 - ❌ e (effort)
 - ❌ note
 - ❌ cr - (creation date) -->